Streaming Media Payment Gateway: Complete Guide

 5 | Funds are settled into the merchant’s account | Merchant Account |

 It is important for merchants to be aware of the steps involved in processing credit card payments on a streaming website or mobile app.
 On the video streaming website, the user can either purchase a subscription or rent specific items.
-After making the selection, the user sees a check out page on the OTT screen.
-The user submits the credit card information or any alternative payment method information and clicks on the submit button.
+After making the selection, the user sees a checkout page on the OTT screen.
+The user enters their credit card details and clicks the submit button.
 The payment gateway securely collects the details, verifies them, and sends them to the right financial institution for approval.

 The card issuer checks the availability of funds in the customer’s card account, and if everything is fine, then the transaction is approved.
 The customer immediately gets access to the purchased item.
 Funds are transferred to the merchant’s bank account within 2 to 3 business days.

 Key Features of a Streaming Media Payment Processor